SeyedHamidreza/cognitive_robotics_manipulation/README.md

 ## TODO

 - Add a param to save/not save the results
-- Objects get disappear after several runs, check the potential reasons.
+- Objects disappear after several runs, check the potential reasons.
-- IK should be improved -- especially for the lower-right position, it does not work properly